 CPU Governor

 By default Linux uses the 'powersave' CPU governor.
-On 100G hosts, we've seen throughput go from 57Gbps to 79Gbps by changing to the 'performance' governor instead.
-The command to set this is:
+On 100G hosts, we've seen throughput increase by up by 30% by changing to the 'performance' governor instead.

 cpupower frequency-set -g performance

-- For Debian/Ubuntu systems:
+• For some older Debian/Ubuntu systems:

 cpufreq-set -r -g performance